* * * * * * * * * *

 Route X Temporary Closure

-A recent rider alerted me that Route X is currently blocked by the debris of a
+Recent riders alerted me that Route X is semi-blocked by the debris of a

 The full Olympic Loop GPS Tour can be enjoyed from May 1st to September 30th, weather and snowpack allowing.
 However, with just one small detour that is already included in the package, you can remove the date restrictions and enjoy all but 5 miles of the entire 550 mile route and the ability to enjoy 2 of the